PFAS: Contaminants of emerging concern

 The pending drinking water regulations are just the beginning of the PFAS cleanup process.
 There are a lot of discussions about how the cleanup will be funded once the regulations are in place.
 There are also several research projects underway to help guide future actions for potential treatment methods at landfills and other waste facilities, as well as new technologies to more thoroughly destroy PFAS.

 At Bartlett & West we are tracking progress on these topics and the impact they may have on water, wastewater and solid waste utilities.
-If you have any questions regarding testing, best practices or PFAS removals processes, please don’t hesitate to contact Randy Kenyon or tell us about your project using the form below.
+If you have any questions regarding testing, best practices or PFAS removals processes, please don’t hesitate to tell us about your project using the form below.